VolMorphNet/MarsCONE/README.md

 **Key elements:**
 - paths.base
 Root directory for all data related to this run (DEM, masks, outputs, DB).
-In the example, the module will operate on data/set_2_64.
+In this example, the module will operate on data/test_set.
 - paths.input
     - masks: polygon masks outlining cones (input/crop inside paths.base)
     - dem: DEM rasters (input/dem)